MBoemo/intro-machine-learning/docs/06-decision-trees.md

 *Acknowledgement: some aspects of this explanation can be read from www.analyticsvidhya.com*

-**Example code with categorical data**
+## Example code with categorical data

-We are going to plot a car evaulation data with 7 attributes, 6 as feature attributes and 1 as the target attribute.
+We are going to plot a car evaluation data with 7 attributes, 6 as feature attributes and 1 as the target attribute.
 This is to evaluate what kinds of cars people purchase.
 All the attributes are categorical.
 We will try to build a classifier for predicting the Class attribute.
 The index of target attribute is 7th.
+For more information about this dataset, see https://archive.ics.uci.edu/ml/datasets/car+evaluation

-*instaling packages and downloading data*
+### Loading packages and data

 R package *caret* helps to perform various machine learning tasks including decision tree classification.
 The *rplot.plot* package will help to get a visual plot of the decision tree.